 People everywhere are feeling the pinch of trying to balance an overwhelming amount of work at the office (virtual or actual), and a long list of priorities at home.
 This overload is multiplied by the constant flood of news and information from web sites, blogs, news feeds, social networking sites and Twitter.
 Are you drowning in a sea of tasks?
 Is your inbox raging out of control?
-Here are my ten commandments of effective time management to help you tame your to-do list and take back your life.
+Here are my top ten recommendations to help you tame your to-do list and take back your life.

 1. Make a List – Start by sitting down and writing out a list of absolutely everything you have on your plate.
 Separate projects from quick tasks, and categorize your list according to whether the tasks are for home or work.
 Make sure that EVERYTHING is accounted for on the list(s) somewhere.